 Giant Trevally Facts

 - Secondly, the fish does not simply play it safe.
 In fact, this species also sometimes employs the same technique with various sharks.
-Further, the animal utilizes this highly evolved strategy both singly and working in groups, in coordination.
+The amazing animal utilizes this highly evolved strategy both singly and working in groups, in coordination.

 - Finally, it shows itself to have an incredible ability.
 Individuals in one specific part of its range use the most remarkable strategy of all.
 There, many individuals of the Giant Trevally prey on young terns, as they fall into the water while learning to fly.

 Giant Trevally Physical Description

 Most notably, rare individuals sometimes measure up to as much as a truly astonishing 5.57 ft (1.7 m) in length.
-Further, some specimens weigh as much as 176 lb (80 kg).
-However, most rarely exceed lengths of more than 31.5 in (80 cm).
+Some specimens also weigh as much as an astounding 176 lb (80 kg).
+Most individuals, however, rarely exceed lengths of more than 31.5 in (80 cm).

-In addition, the body of this animal typically has an elongated shape.
-It also displays an ovate shape, with a marginally compressed form.
-These facts, therefore, make its overall appearance remarkably similar to related species.
+The body of this animal also typically has an impressively elongated shape.
+It also displays an ovate body, with a marginally compressed form.
+These facts, therefore, make the overall appearance of the creature remarkably similar to related species.

 But, unlike some species, the Giant Trevally does not display any degree of sexual dimorphism.
 In both genders, the coloring is a silvery-gray.
 Yet older individuals often turn almost completely black.
 The upper body and head often appear darker in both sexes.

 - Kingdom: Animalia